 In this tutorial, you have learned about what correlation is.
 You also explored correlation coefficients and their types.
 You also learned the Pearson product-moment correlation and spearman rank correlation with the formula.

-If you are looking to pursue this further and make a career as a Data Analyst, Simplilearn’s Data Analytics PGP in partnership with Purdue University & in collaboration with IBM is the program for you.
+If you are looking to pursue this further and make a career as a Data Analyst, Simplilearn’s Caltech Post Graduate Program in Data Science in partnership with Caltech CTME University & in collaboration with IBM is the program for you.

 Was this tutorial on what correlation is helpful to you?
 If you have any doubts or questions, please mention them in this tutorial’s comments section, and we'll have our experts answer them for you at the earliest!